wherrickjr/project_regression/README.md

        * bathrooms
        * sqft

-* Explore data in search of drivers of churn
+* Explore data in search of drivers of tax value
    * Answer the following initial questions
       * What is a property's appraisal value?
       * What variables correlate with each other?